Mark Abley: Career

-Since 1983 Abley has lived in the Montreal area.
+As a young man Abley was a freelance writer and broadcaster.
 For sixteen years he worked as a feature writer and book-review editor at the Montreal Gazette.
 In 1996 he won Canada's National Newspaper Award for critical writing; he was previously shortlisted for the award in 1992 in the category of international reporting for a series of articles about the Horn of Africa.
 He returned to freelance writing in 2003, though he continued to write the "Watchwords" columns on language issues for the Gazette.
-Between 2009 and 2020 he worked at McGill-Queen's University Press as a part-time acquisition editor.
-He served as the first writer-in-residence for the city of Pointe-Claire in 2010-11.
+Between 2009 and 2020 he worked at McGill-Queen's University Press as an acquisition editor.
+He served as the first writer-in-residence for the city of Pointe-Claire in 2010–11.

 He has written four books of poetry, two children's books, and several non-fiction books.
 Spoken Here: Travels Among Threatened Languages (2003) describes people and cultures whose languages are at risk of vanishing in an era of globalization.
 It was short-listed for the Grand Prix du Livre de Montréal and the Pearson Writers' Trust Nonfiction Prize.
 It has been translated into French, Spanish, Japanese and Latvian.
 In 2009, thanks to the Spanish translation, Abley was awarded the LiberPress Prize for international authors in Girona, Catalonia.

-Abley has given talks at Oxford University, Cambridge University, Ohio State University, McGill University, Queen's University, the University of Toronto and elsewhere.
-He delivered the annual Priestly Lecture at the University of Lethbridge and gave the opening address to a conference of the Association of American University Presses.
+Abley has given talks at Oxford University, College of the Holy Cross, Ohio State University, McGill University, Queen's University, the University of Toronto and elsewhere.
+He delivered the annual Priestly Lecture at the University of Lethbridge, gave the opening address to a conference of the Association of American University Presses, and spoke in a Festival of Landscape at Magdalene College, Cambridge.